The New Default. Your hub for building smart, fast, and sustainable AI software

 Jakub Andrzejewski

-Web development frameworks, like Nuxt, play a crucial role in simplifying the process of building fast, efficient, and scalable applications.
-Nuxt is a progressive framework built on top of Vue.js, designed to enhance the development experience by providing powerful features such as Server-Side rendering (SSR), Static Site Generation (SSG), automatic routing, and built-in SEO optimization.
+Web development frameworks like Nuxt play a crucial role in simplifying the process of building fast, efficient, and scalable applications.
+Nuxt is a progressive framework built on top of Vue.js, designed to enhance the development experience by providing powerful features such as Server-Side Rendering (SSR), Static Site Generation (SSG), automatic routing, and built-in SEO optimization.

-While Vue.js is a robust and flexible JavaScript framework for building user interfaces, Nuxt.js extends its capabilities by introducing a structured architecture, opinionated configurations, and performance optimizations.
+While Vue.js is a capable and flexible JavaScript framework for building user interfaces, Nuxt.js extends its capabilities by introducing a structured architecture, opinionated configurations, and performance optimizations.
 Whether you need a single-page application (SPA), a statically generated website, or a server-rendered app, Nuxt.js offers a seamless and efficient way to build modern web applications.

 What is Nuxt?